haochizzle/multichain-deploy-examples/README.md

 The following folders were created during the writing of the tutorials for the multichain-deploy plugins.
-They are here for demonstration purposes of the contracts & tests that were created and scripts that were run.
+They are left here for demonstration purposes of the contracts & tests that were created and scripts that were run.

 Feel free to fork the repo to deploy your own examples.